GlobalFishingWatch/pipe-babypipeline/README.md

 ## what it does?

 * `init_datasets`: Initialize datasets where to store the baby_pipeline results.
-Stores the dataset_moment to GCS and Creates the datasets in case they don't exists.
+Creates the datasets in case they don't exists.